NethermindEth/Forta-Agents/Umee-Bots/lendingPool-reentrancy/README.md

 ## Description

 Detects reentrancy inside LendingProtocol smart contract.
-If the call is a reentrant call function inside the `FUNCTIONS_SELECTORS` array.
+If the call is a reentrant call function inside the `reentrancyBlacklist` array.

 ## Supported Chains